-The Meltzer Center offers cutting-edge diversity and inclusion programs for organizations and has worked with some of the most prominent institutions in their respective fields, from Fortune 500 companies to global professional services firms to leading non-profits.
+The Meltzer Center offers cutting-edge educational programs for organizations and has worked with some of the most prominent institutions in their respective fields, from Fortune 500 companies to global professional services firms to leading non-profits.

 Live Programs

-We teach inclusive leadership skills to people ranging from c-suite executives to entry-level employees focused on the following concepts:
+We teach people ranging from c-suite executives to entry-level employees focused on the following topics:

-Allyship: Based on the book Say the Right Thing: How to Talk about Identity, Diversity, and Justice, coauthored by center leaders Kenji Yoshino and David Glasgow, our allyship programs explore how individuals can leverage their advantages in support of people who lack those advantages.
+Navigating Relationships Across Social Differences: Based on the book Say the Right Thing: How to Talk about Identity, Diversity, and Justice, coauthored by center leaders Kenji Yoshino and David Glasgow, our programs explore how individuals can have meaningful and effective conversations across their differences.

 Authenticity: Based on Kenji Yoshino’s book Covering and the “Uncovering Talent” framework developed by Professor Yoshino and Deloitte, our programs explore how individuals and organizations can build cultures that nurture authenticity and reduce demands to downplay outsider identities to blend into the mainstream.